History of the Confederation of African Football: Formation

 The Confederation of African Football began its formation at the 29th FIFA Congress in Bern, Switzerland, in June 1954.
 Africa was represented at the Congress by four national associations: Egypt, who had joined FIFA in 1923; Sudan affiliated in 1948; Ethiopia in 1953 and South Africa in 1910 and 1952.

-It was at that Congress that Africa was recognized as a zonal group with a right to have for the first time a representative on the FIFA Executive Committee.
+It was at that Congress that Africa was recognized as a zonal group, with a right to have for the first time a representative on the FIFA Executive Committee.
 This representation was taken up by Engineer Abdel Aziz Abdallah Salem of Egypt.

-It was not an easy task to get this recognition, Argentina kicked against the seats given to Africa and Asia arguing that the standard of football in these continents was not good enough, although at the previous Congress in Paris in 1953 it was agreed that Africa will be given the right to be represented subsequently.
-There was a long, heated argument.
-Africa's position was supported by Great Britain and the eastern countries, 24 votes in favor, 17 against.
-The Congress then elected Abdel Aziz Abdallah Salem to represent Africa on the Executive Committee until a confederation was founded.
+It was not an easy task to get this recognition, as Argentina been against the seats given to Africa and Asia arguing that the standard of football in these continents was not good enough, despite the fact that, at the previous Congress in Paris in 1953, it was agreed that Africa would be given the right to be represented subsequently.
+Africa's position was supported by the four Home Nations and the eastern countries, giving a vote of 24-17 in their favor: the Congress then elected Abdel Aziz Abdallah Salem to represent Africa on the Executive Committee until a confederation was founded.
 Then, the African delegation agreed to meet in Lisbon in 1956 on the occasion of the FIFA Congress to realize the project.

 Due to the Ethiopian Football Federation's lack of funds, Ydnekatchew Tessema was unable to travel to the historic 1954 FIFA Congress in Bern, which recognized Africa as a FIFA zone.
 The other African members were represented, not only in Bern, but at the 1956 Lisbon Congress as well.